- MEEM 917

 - Narendranath, A.D., May 2020, "Stratification of grades using K-Means clustering rather than weighted averages", UP-TCL 2020 (talk proposal accepted.
 Conference canceled due to COVID19 pandemic.)

-- Narendranath, A.D., November 2019, "Heuristic multilayer perceptron as a thermodynamic approximator and event or process classifier", Invited Talk, Cooper Standard
+- [Invited] Narendranath, A.D., November 2019, "Heuristic multilayer perceptron as a thermodynamic approximator and event or process classifier", Invited Talk, Cooper Standard

 - Narendranath, A.D., October 2019, "Approximating Steam Properties: Machine Learning on IAPWS Standard" Wolfram Technology conference 2019, Champaign, IL Video